 Faculty, Staff, and Student permit holders:

 If you have a monthly permit from the University of Oregon and a DMV issued disabled placard, you may park in any ADA space on campus.
 Student permit holders may park in ADA spaces in Faculty/Staff lots.
 You must display both your University of Oregon parking permit and your DMV issued disabled placard.

 Visitors displaying a DMV issued Disabled Person Parking placard are eligible to park in marked ADA spaces while displaying a University of Oregon Visitor Parking Permit.
 You may also use the convenient Parkmobile app to purchase a 'virtual permit' which allows you to park in an ADA space without needing to pick up a permit from Transportation Services.
 Additional information about visitor permits can be found on the Visitor Parking page.

 The Access Shuttle provides free on campus transportation for faculty, staff, and students with conditions that impact mobility.
-Verification of eligibility for this service must be established through either Accessible Education (for students) or Affirmative Action (for faculty and staff).
-The Access shuttle operates Monday-Friday 7am-5:30pm.
+The Access Shuttle operates Monday-Friday 7am-5:30pm.

 If further accessibility options are needed, the Accessible Education Center, the Office of Investigations and Civil Rights Compliance, or the Office of the Dean of Students are available to review individual situations and determine if a different parking accommodation is appropriate.

 Additionally, faculty, staff, and students who do not have a DMV Disabled Person Parking placard, but are in need of mobility accommodations, may contact the Accessible Education Center, the Office of Investigations and Civil Rights Compliance, or the Office of the Dean of Students for permission to use ADA spaces on campus or receive a different parking accommodation with purchase of a permit.